warning Warning This chapter applies only to the code first approach.

 @Field decorators scattered throughout the code.

-info Hint The plugin will automatically generate any missing swagger properties, but if you need to override them, simply set them explicitly via
+info Hint The plugin will automatically generate any missing GraphQL properties, but if you need to override them, simply set them explicitly via

 With the comments introspection feature enabled, CLI plugin will generate descriptions for fields based on comments.